 The abuser will of course deny that he meant to intimidate his partner; he just "lost his cool" or "couldn't take it anymore."
 He may ridicule her for being so upset: "You call a poke violent??
 That's abuse??
 You're the most hysterical, melodramatic person in the world!"
-To me, this bullying response makes clear that he did indeed have power motives.
+To me, this bullying response makes clear that he did indeed have power motives

-- Q: I slapped him in the face, and he punched me and gave me a black eye.
+- q: I slapped him in the face, and he punched me and gave me a black eye.
 He says what he did was self-defense.
 Is he right? - A: No, it was revenge.
 My clients often report having hit their partners back "so that she'll see what it's like" or "to show her that she can't do that to me."
 That isn't self-defense, which means using the minimal amount of force needed to protect oneself.
-He uses her hitting him as an opening to let his violence show, thereby putting her on notice about what might happen in the future if she isn't careful.
-His payback is usually many times more injurious and intimidating than what she did to him, making his claims of self-defense even weaker; he believes that when he feels hurt by you, emotionally or physically, that gives him the right to do something far worse to you.
+He uses her hitting him as about what might happen in the future if she isn't careful.
+His payback is usually many times more injurious and intimidating than what she did to him, making his claims of self-defense even weaker; he believes that when he feels hurt by you, emotionally or physically, that

-- Q: He says that I'm violent, because I've slapped him or shoved him a couple of times.
-Is he right? - A: If your actions did not harm, frighten, or control him, they wouldn't fit my definition of violence.
+- He says that I'm violent, because I've slapped him or shoved him a - fit my definition of violence.
 He labels you as violent in order to shift the focus to what you do wrong, which will just lock you more tightly in his grip.
 However, I do recommend that you not assault him again, as he might seize on it as an excuse to injure you seriously.
 Some women persuade themselves that they are holding their own by using violence too, saying, "I can take it, but I can also dish it out."
 But over time you will find that you are the one being controlled, hurt, and frightened.
 Besides, hitting a partner is just plain wrong, except in self-defense.
 Use your own behavior as a warning sign that you can't manage your abusive partner, and call an abuse hot line now.